partigabor/aromatica-old/content/items/dill.md

 |       color      |                   greyish brown                   |
 |botanical database|[POWO](https://powo.science.kew.org/taxon/837530-1)|

 The seeds of a Mediterranean herb.
 Dill (*Anethum graveolens* L.) is a culinary spice from the *Apiaceae* family,[^powo] originating in the region(s) of S. Europe; N. Africa; SW.
-AsiaIt is used for its fruit, primarily for pickles, fish, breads; gripe.
+Asia.
+It is used for its fruit, primarily for pickles, fish, breads; gripe.
 Its aroma is described as bitter-sweet, cool, with a heat index of 1.[^ucla_medicinal_2002]

+[^powo]: POWO.
+(2022).
+Plants of the World Online (Botanical Database).
+Facilitated by the Royal Botanic Gardens, Kew. http://www.plantsoftheworldonline.org/
+[^ucla_medicinal_2002]: Medicinal Spices Exhibit.
+(2002).
+UCLA Biomedical Library: History & Special Collections. https://unitproj.library.ucla.edu/biomed/spice/index.cfm?spicefilename=taste.txt&itemsuppress=yes&displayswitch=0